runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_DISABLE_UNLOCK_LABEL="do-not-unlock"
   ```
   Stops atlantis from unlocking a pull request with this label.
+Defaults to "" (feature disabled).

 ### `--emoji-reaction`
   ```bash